-In May 1996 the first meeting was held in order to explore what would be needed to establish the Cochrane Colorectal Cancer Group (now named Cochrane Colorectal Group).
+In May 1996 the first meeting was held in order to explore what would be needed to establish the Cochrane Colorectal Group (formerly named Cochrane Colorectal Cancer Group).
 A letter was subsequently sent to about 170 people identified as 1) first authors of conference reports of randomised controlled trials within the field of colorectal cancer from the last three years, 2) people with an interest in the area as listed in the Cochrane Directory, and 3) other well-known persons within the field.
 This group of interested persons represents the following specialities:

 - Surgery (both general and colorectal specialists)